klimentina-djeparoska/postcard-DDD/README.md

 # postcard-DDD
-Domain driven development approach for the postcard project
+Domain driven design approach for the postcard project